eeriksp/django-postgres-access-control/README.md

   * this is achieved by appending `SET SESSION AUTHORIZATION {username};` at the beginning of each of the lower priviledged queryes and executing `SET SESSION AUTHORIZATION DEFAULT;` to return to superuser priviledges.
 * its provides a declarative way to list the access-related SQL clauses in the Django model definition and runs them during the `migrate` command.

+## How it looks on the Django side

 This is how it looks like:

 First, add the access granting clauses to your Django model: